Kometa-Team/Kometa/docs/defaults/movie/country.md

 Dynamic Collections attributes can also be edited to tweak the setup of the collections.
 The YAML file which creates the `country` collections can be found [here](https://github.com/meisnate12/Plex-Meta-Manager/blob/defaults/defaults/movie/country.yml)

-An example of this is; to include Barbados in the collection list, the following template variable can be used:
+An example of this is; to override the exclude list to only exclude Barbados from the collection list, the following template variable can be used:

 ```yaml
 libraries: